-Only one readmission into the 2nd, 3rd, or 4th semesters of the Nursing Program is permitted.
+Only one readmission into the Nursing Program is permitted.
 Readmission to the program is not guaranteed, regardless of the reason for dismissal.
 Students are readmitted on a space available basis for each nursing course.
 Students who seek readmission within a three year period may be readmitted into the course they were enrolled at the point of exit.
 If three years or more have elapsed since enrollment in nursing courses, all nursing courses must be repeated.
 An Exit Interview form must be on file to be eligible for readmission.

 - To be eligible for readmission, the student’s overall college-level grade point average should be at least a 2.0 or higher.
 Students on academic probation are not eligible for readmission.

 - An exit interview should have been completed during the term the student withdrew or failed a course.
 Students who fail a course or withdraw after completing the semester must complete the exit interview no later than 6 weeks following the end of the semester in which they were enrolled.